You Didn't Know About The Court Fine?

-Make a statutory declaration and forward it to the magistrates' court.
-This renders the conviction, court fine, and bailiffs' fees invalid.(2)
+Make a statutory declaration and send it to the magistrates' court,(1) and the conviction together with the court fine and bailiffs fees are invalid.(2)

-Keep a copy of the sworn declaration and the recorded delivery receipt from the post office for your records.
+Make a copy of the sworn declaration and a keep the post office Certificatwe of posting (a till-like receipt)for your records.

-HM Court Service does not provide confirmation of receipt for the statutory declaration.
+HM Court Service will not acknowledge receipt of the statutory declaration.

-Template: Statutory declaration requesting a refund for money taken by bailiffs.
+Template: Make a statutory declaration with a request to refund money taken by bailiffs.

-Include supporting evidence such as a receipt from the bailiff or a screenshot detailing the transaction from your bank account.
+Enclose evidence of money taken, a receipt from the bailiff or a screenshot of the flow of money from your bank account.

 HEADS UP!

-Do not fall for the deception of court staff urging you to visit the court for a statutory declaration.
+Be cautious of court staff attempting to mislead you into attending court for a statutory declaration.

-Court staff may attempt to schedule an appointment for you to make a statutory declaration.
-This tactic is employed to lure you into court, where they can swiftly reinstate the conviction and fine without affording you the opportunity to prepare a defence, thereby continuing with enforcement proceedings.
+Court staff might tell you to book an appointment to make a statutory declaration.
+This could be a tactic to get you into court, allowing them to reinstate the conviction and fine through an impromptu proceeding without giving you time to prepare a defence, thus continuing enforcement.

-Entering a guilty plea under such circumstances will immediately revoke your statutory declaration,(9) and reinstate the involvement of bailiffs and their associated fees.
+Court staff may also attempt to trick you into entering a guilty plea with your statutory declaration.
+This will immediately revoke your statutory declaration(9) and reinstate bailiffs and their fees.

 Single Justice Procedure Notice (SJPN)

-You'll receive a Single Justice Procedure Notice (SJP Notice) from the court, prompting you to enter a plea.
-Should you plead guilty, your statutory declaration becomes void, and enforcement proceedings proceed.
+The court gives you a Single Justice Procedure Notice (SJP Notice) asking you to enter a plea.
+If you enter a guilty plea, your statutory declaration is revoked and enforcement continues.

 Ask for the following: